KumoCorp/kumomta/docs/reference/kcli/_index.md

 * `inspect-message` — Returns information about a message in the spool

+* `provider-summary` — Prints a summary of the aggregate state of the queues from the perspective of the provider or destination site

 * `queue-summary` — Prints a summary of the state of the queues, for a human to read

 * `trace-smtp-client` — Trace outgoing sessions made by the SMTP service